 What is Asset Protection and what do I need to do prior to building?

-Asset Protection is a procedure which allows Council to accurately assess damage to Council assets as a result of construction, and hold the relevant party accountable to repair the damage.
+Asset Protection allows Council to accurately assess damage to Council assets as a result of construction.
+Council will hold the relevant party accountable to repair the damage.

 Which assets are included?

 - Protected assets include but are not limited to: